 Sisulu is a favourite for the position of deputy because of the support she generated at the elective conference.

 She was viewed by some as a preferred alternative to Dlamini-Zuma in the party’s quest for the ANC’s first woman president.
+But, after some negotiation, she dropped her bid to become party president to join Ramaphosa’s slate as his candidate for deputy president.

 Although she was eventually defeated by Mabuza, she is still viewed as a favourite among party structures.